Unstructured-IO/unstructured-api-tools/README.md

     def pipeline_api(text, response_type="text/csv", m_subject=[], m_name=[]):

-You can specify "text/csv" as the return type in the Accept header with -H 'accept: text/csv', or choosing "application/json" as the return type with -H 'accept: application/json'.
+The consumer of the API may then specify "text/csv" as the requested response content type with the usual HTTP Accept header, e.g. `Accept: application/json` or `Accept: text/csv`.

 ## Security Policy